 |Sessions that last as long or short as learners need

-Sometimes learners need quick help to get unstuck—they shouldn’t have to wait minutes or hours for their turn or their appointment.
-Other times learners need a longer session for grasping bigger concepts—they should be afforded all the time they need.
+Learners sometimes need quick help to get unstuck on their work, and they shouldn’t have to wait minutes or hours for their turn or appointment.
+Other times, learners need a longer session to grasp bigger concepts.
+No matter the scenario, they should be afforded all the time they need.

-Whether their after-school includes a demanding sports schedule or work schedule, many students have commitments that make it difficult or impossible to attend scheduled help sessions.
+Whether their after-school routine includes a demanding sports team or work schedule, many students have commitments that make it difficult—or impossible—to attend scheduled help sessions.
 Flexible tutoring availability means students with additional commitments aren't left out when they need help.

-Many students need to work or care for siblings immediately after school, lack money to hire tutors, have guardians who are unable to help with academics or rely on the school bus at dismissal as their only way to get home.
-All students should have equal opportunity to access academic support.
+Many students need to work or care for siblings immediately after school, lack money to hire tutors, have guardians who aren't able to help with schoolwork, or rely on the school bus as their only way to get home.
+Regardless, all students should have equal opportunity to access academic support.

-To understand where students have learning gaps and to better tailor classroom goals, teachers need insights into the areas where learners are asking for help, how they're progressing, and how often they seek help.
+To understand where students have learning gaps and tailor classroom goals, teachers need insights into the areas where learners are asking for help, how they're progressing, and how often they seek assistance.

 To effectively plan professional development and best allocate school resources, administrators need to understand how often students seek extra help across every subject area.

-Capacity planning is a major challenge to cost-effectively providing extra help in a cost-effective manner.
-Part-time staff can be difficult to schedule.
-Demand is unpredictable.
-Sometimes you’ve paid for tutoring time that goes unused.
-Other times dozens of students show up, and you’re short-staffed.
-Academic support should be cost-effective and properly staffed—always.
+Planning for capacity is a major challenge when providing extra help in a cost-effective manner.
+Part-time staff can be difficult to schedule, and demand is unpredictable.
+Sometimes, you pay for tutoring time that goes unused.
+Other times, dozens of students show up, and you’re short-staffed.
+Academic support systems should be cost-effective and properly staffed—always.

 Most students need extra help because they weren't able to grasp a concept in a large classroom setting.
-The most effective help supplements the classroom with a different approach—1:1 support tailored specifically to the challenge areas of each learner.
+The most effective help supplements the classroom with a different approach: personalized support tailored specifically to each learner's challenge areas.

-Some learners are reluctant to go to school-provided extra help because they fear being judged negatively by their peers.
+Some learners are reluctant to use school-provided extra help because they fear being judged negatively by their peers.
 Students should be afforded privacy when addressing their learning challenges.

-For many students and families, cost is a major barrier to getting the extra help they need.
-Money shouldn’t stand in the way of giving every learner an equal opportunity to succeed academically.
+For many students and families, cost is a major barrier to getting the extra academic help they need.
+Money shouldn’t stand in the way of giving every learner equal opportunity to succeed academically.

-Budgeting accurately is critical and very challenging for school administrators.
-Extra help can have large variable costs that throw even the most tightly controlled budget out of whack—and place a hard cap on how often students can access critical support.
+Budgeting accurately is critical—and often very challenging for school administrators.
+Extra help can have large variable costs that disrupt even the most tightly controlled budget and place a hard cap on how often students can access critical support.
 Fixed pricing is key to avoiding this issue.